 Updated December 22, 2020

-It’s no secret that most people involved in the animal sanctuary movement would prefer that all animals be spared from exploitation in the world if possible (we here at The Open Sanctuary Project very much included!).
+It’s no secret that most people involved in the animal sanctuary movement would prefer that all animals be spared from Exploitation is characterized by the abuse of a position of physical, psychological, emotional, social, or economic vulnerability to obtain agreement from someone (e.g., humans and nonhuman animals) or something (e.g, land and water) that is unable to reasonably refuse an offer or demand.
+It is also characterized by excessive self gain at the expense of something or someone else’s labor, well-being, and/or existence. in the world if possible (we here at The Open Sanctuary Project very much included!).
 Unfortunately, when taking into account the current state of animal agriculture, farmed animal sanctuaries face serious limitations in terms of how many animals in need they can possibly provide lifelong responsible care for.
 This is not only a testament to the nearly unfathomable scale of animal agriculture, but also of the paucity of resources that nonprofit animal organizations typically have access to.

 A Sadly Common Sanctuary Story

 One of the biggest, most serious challenges that nearly every animal sanctuary worldwide faces is exceeding their organization’s capacity for responsible care.
 Consider this scenario:

 After exceeding their capacity and committing to far too many individuals, an unnamed sanctuary’s expenses and compounded challenges quickly spiral out of control, leading to compassion fatigue and burnout, unacceptable care standards for individual residents, and very frequently, the closure of the sanctuary.